Why high-intensity training is better

 preparation period of aerobic capacity training with continuous running at 10

-kilometre pace and slower, plus interval training at 5 kilometre pace.
+kilometres pace and slower, plus interval training at a 5-kilometre pace.
 The 200

 metres swimmer's equivalent could be the usual high-volume training programme.

-The competition phase for runners will simply maintain aerobic and
+The competition phase for runners will maintain aerobic and

 anaerobic fitness with maintenance training and plenty of recovery between